Frequently Asked Questions

 Yes.
 Aluminum, also known as “the element of sustainability,” is infinitely recyclable and highly durable; nearly 75 percent of all aluminum ever produced is still used today.
 Aluminum is 100 percent recyclable and retains its properties indefinitely.

 Yes!
-Our 2V, 2V elevated and 3V door frames will easily be connected to each other with our tunnel modules, which allows space expansion easily.
+Our 2V, 2V elevated, 3V and 4V domes can easily be connected to each other with our tunnel modules, which allows space expansion easily.

 Yes.
 The first tests has been concluded and results are summarized here.
 We are still conducting tests with independent engineers as the design improves.

 Every meter (3,28 ft) of the aluminum profiles weigh around 1 pound for the smaller sizes and 1.75 pounds for the larger domes.
-A 3V large dome would weigh around 511lbs excluding the accessories.
 The thickness of the aluminum profiles vary according to the size and at specific points of the profiles.
 For 1V and 2Vs, gauge varies between 0.098 to 0.12 in while 2V and 3V dome profiles are extruded with a thickness of 0.157 in.

 The first test results show us that our 3V keeps its structural integrity up to 162 km/h – 100mph sustained wind, which corresponds to a Category 2 hurricane according to Saffir-Simpson Hurricane Wind Scale.
 We are continuously improving the designs and we aim for the best possible, keeping the structure lightweight and affordability at optimum.